mjsflames/c01w24-project-RxValidators/deliverable4/Tasks Assigned.md

   - Account details
   - Users able to update mailing address and language in their account settings
 - Fix endpoints for updating user profiles
+- Fix the admin logging for status changes
 - Added updating to admin pages such as user profiles and prescriptions
 - Created a search function for admin to navigate through the prescriptions and user profiles and dropdowns for additional details